gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Editing-existing-repository-settings-in-the-TSV-File-gij-self-managed.md

 Set _**tagsFilter**_ with a valid Java regular expression or an empty string.
 The filtered tags are displayed on the Jira Developer Panel.

-For more information, see example in [Documentation -- Git tags](/git-integration-for-jira-data-center/git-tags-gij-self-managed).
+For more information, see example in [Git tags](/git-integration-for-jira-data-center/git-tags-gij-self-managed).

 ## requireUserPat